 Starfish Island’s beaches have plenty of space to unwind in loungers, on a swing knee-deep in the surf, or a hammock-style net lofted above the water.
 Some of the most popular things to do in Belize, like snorkeling and kayaking, are also available here.
 If you want to walk across the sandy parts of the beach, make sure you bring water shoes as seashells (and, of course, starfish) frequently wash ashore.

 It’s easy to arrive in Belize City and allow the hustle and bustle to catch you by surprise, especially if you were expecting a smaller city (its population is around 60,000.)
 But only a boat ride away from Belize City you’ll find Caye Caulker, home to some of the most casual, carefree, and inviting beaches in Central America.

 Just a few official vehicles are allowed on Caye Caulker, which is why you’ll frequently see locals and tourists alike walking around barefoot.
 The best beach in Caye Caulker, and arguably one of the best beaches in Belize, is The Split, appropriately named after the spot where the ocean creates a narrow channel between the north and south sides of the island.
 Most people believe Caye Caulker was initially one single island until a hurricane formed the channel in the 1960s.

 Grab a beer at the Lazy Lizard Bar & Grill at the Split, which is calm and relaxing during the day but takes on a bit more of a party vibe after sunset.
 The Split has a sandy beach area with chairs and picnic tables, but to prevent erosion during heavy storms, there’s a cement barrier bolstering the beach.
 Fortunately, access to the water is as easy as stepping over the barrier or jumping off the pier.

 The drop-off in the ocean is extremely gradual; you’ll have to walk pretty far out in the water to find yourself over your head.
 The beach’s shallow nature lends itself well to activities like snorkeling, floating on inner tubes, or sitting in the gentle surf.
-There are usually food vendors walking around the beach selling treats like coconut juice and fresh empanadas.
+There are usually food vendors walking around the Caribbean beach selling treats like coconut juice and fresh empanadas.